 For a micro-business owner, artificially manufactured brands are not sustainable.

 After a while, you start hating your business, resenting the people you work with and feeling like you want to quit.

 The purpose of the approach to branding I subscribe to is to avoid that, and to enjoy your career as much as possible.
 Because if it’s not fun, why bother?
 There are easier ways to make money than running your own business.

-The Human-centered Brand is a term I’ve settled on after realizing that Authentic Branding (which I’ve used before) sounds tacky.
+The Human Centered Brand is the name of my book I’ve settled on after realizing that Authentic Branding (which I’ve used before) sounds tacky.
 People started dragging the word “authentic” through the mud.
 Apparently some marketing bigshots overused it and turned it into a dirty word.
 Which is sad, because I still feel it’s a correct description of the concept, but hey, moving on.